 When anchoring off Takamaka/Fouquet, always keep in mind that sudden violent squalls from the NW can occur anytime.
 See "Warning about Salomon Atoll" adjacent for further details.

 There are wells on both Takamaka and Boddam Islands.
-The water can be used for laundry but it must be treated or boiled if used for drinking.
-Rubbish can be burnt on Boddam Island and there are trash cans where tins, bottles and other non-degradable items can be deposited.
+The water can be used for laundry, but it must be treated or boiled if used for drinking.
+BIOTA do not advise the use of the wells.

 The coral patches and reefs in the approaches to the ruined dock at Boddam (next to a large cross) have been marked with white buoys.
 Because of many isolated coral patches throughout Salomon atoll, the lagoon should be crossed only in good visibility.